I, for one, refuse to just “lie back and enjoy it”….

 Those who know me know that I subscribe to the “states’ rights” interpretation of the origin of the American Civil War, or, as I prefer to call it, The War of Northern Aggression.
 In my not-at-all-humble opinion, slavery was only one of a list of grievances that existed between the North and South in the mid-19th Century that both sides felt could only be resolved by violence, and not the most important one at that.
 But the North, in its victory, wrote the narrative of the war and made the (self-) righteous cause of abolishing slavery the shining beacon of the Union’s moral rectitude.
 But what happens to that narrative, that self-righteous self-congratulation when no one takes it seriously anymore because all evidence that the enemy ever existed has been eradicated?

 Am I overstating the issue?
 Hardly.
 I’m not inventing this concept or this phenomenon.
-In 2015 and 2016, there were Second World War historical re-enactments in Great Britain that were cancelled because people were upset by the fact that some of the re-enactors dressed as German soldiers.
+In 2015 and 2016, there were Second World War historical re-enactments in Great Britain that were cancelled because people were upset by the fact that some of the re-enactors dressed as German soldiers with swastikas on their uniforms.
 The “German” re-enactors were actually banned from coming onto the venue if they were in uniform.
 These people actually thought they could have a re-enactment with only one side being allowed to show up.
 No, I’m not making this up.
 If you’re willing to take the time and make the effort, you’ll find the news stories that covered these incidents.

 You know, it’s kind of hard to have the Second World War without the Germans in it — without the Germans keeping the French and British occupied in Europe, the Japanse would have been forced to limit their own war to the one they already had with China.
 No Pearl Harbor, no American involvment, no “bright flashie-big boomie” things over Hiroshima and Nagasaki.
 And yet that’s what some people tried to pretend they could do — they could have World War Two without any Germans in it.
 Now THAT is an absurd idea, isn’t it?
 Without the Germans, aggressive little devils that they are, running around trying to seize everyone else’s lebensraum and sending people with the wrong genetics up the chimney, there’s no cause for a war, is there?
 But there WAS a war, because the Germans WERE there….